DHouck-HMC-DSLs/what-is-a-DSL/additional-notes.md

 If for some reason I misunderstood the extent of the assignment and I was supposed to write about a more computational DSL, I will be happy to write another report on tup.

+# Running CFDG

+I couldn’t find a GUI; I think that may only be available for Windows.
+Thus, I ran it from the command line instead of using the Render menu.

+# PNG File name

+The writeup says the variant number should be three letters.
+Maybe I’m looking in the wrong place, but the variant numbers I saw were six letters.
+This may be related to my using the command line.